AbhijitManepatil/Face-Detection/README.md

 >You can easily find the face detected and count the faceces with a 1min of code.

-> You can test with your own image input and have a fun.
+> You can test with your own image input and have a fun

 # Ref:
 https://github.com/ipazc/mtcnn